NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/DemographicServices/ManageNemsSubscription/README.md

 ### 🧾 Configuration – `local.settings.json`

 > ⚠️ Azure Functions **does not support arrays or nested config** in `local.settings.json`.
 Use flat key-value strings.

+#### 🔧 Configuration Structure

+This function uses a nested configuration structure to clearly separate NEMS-specific settings from other MESH integrations.
+All NEMS-specific configuration values use the `ManageNemsSubscription__` prefix (double underscore), which maps to the nested `ManageNemsSubscription` object in the configuration class.

+**Example mapping:**
+- `ManageNemsSubscription__NemsFhirEndpoint` → `config.ManageNemsSubscription.NemsFhirEndpoint`
+- `ManageNemsSubscription__MeshMailboxId` → `config.ManageNemsSubscription.MeshMailboxId`

+This approach ensures clear separation in Key Vault and makes it obvious which settings belong to ManageNemsSubscription versus other MESH-enabled functions.

 #### ❌ Invalid